Pawnshop Loan: What Is It & How Does It Work?

 Alternative Loan Options

 There are a number of benefits of personal loans that make them a good alternative to pawnshop loans.
-Personal loans are usually unsecured, meaning there is usually no collateral for a personal loan.
+Personal loans are usually unsecured, meaning there is usually no collateral required for a personal loan.
 Lenders will typically run a credit check, and borrowers with good credit scores usually qualify for the best terms and interest rates.
 That said, some lenders offer personal loans for people with bad credit.

 The Takeaway